fredwang1012/mcp/README.md

 This server is currently under construction.
 It is not yet usable, but contributions are welcome!

-## Deploying the MCP server on Databricks Apps
+## Deploying MCP servers on Databricks Apps

-This server can be deployed on Databricks Apps.
+The MCP servers in this repo can be deployed on Databricks Apps.
 To do so, follow the instructions below:
 1. Move into the project directory:
 ```bash
 cd /path/to/this/repo